maw501/maw501.github.io/_posts/ColumbiaML/2018-10-13-columbiaX-ML-week3.md

 Week 3 brought the topic of linear regression to an end and whilst there were some interesting ideas in the lectures there was also a few trickier aspects which I hope to be able to largely clarify below (for my own understanding as much as anything).
 First, the main ideas:

 * Bayesian Linear Regression
-  * Here we really just extend MAP (a point estimate) to obtain a full probabilty distribution of our parameters, $w$.
+  * Here we really just extend MAP (a point estimate) to obtain a full probability distribution of our parameters, $w$.
 * Predicting new data with Bayes
   * We are now able to calculate the probability of a new target observation, $y_0$ given our original training set $(y, X)$ and a new test example $x_0$.
 * Active learning